-The total contribution made for the period ended 31 August 2022 was £363k (2021: £372k), of which employer's contributions totalled £269k (2021: £300k) and employees' contributions totalled £92k (2021: £72k).
-The agreed contribution rates for future years are 19.4 per cent for employers and an average of 5.8 per cent for employees.
+The total contribution made for the period ended 31 August 2023 was £411k (2022: £363k), of which employer's contributions totalled £306k (2022: £269k) and employees' contributions totalled £105k (2022: £92k).
+The agreed contribution rates for future years are 18.1 per cent for employers and 5.8 per cent for employees.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an Academy Trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on 18 July 2013 and on 2 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parlimentary minute published on GOV.UK.